It’s that time of year again. These Thanksgiving entertaining tips will help you serve a large crowd with no stress.

 Not just any old paper plate, though.
 I get the Thanksgiving themed oval platters with matching napkins.

 The oval platters are sturdy and perfect for loading up with Thanksgiving yumminess.

 I also use plastic utensils – but go for the ones that look like silverware (the first time I used these – people thought they were the real thing).

 This goes against the grain of my other Thanksgiving entertaining tips, but there is something about drinking wine out of a real glass vs a plastic cup.

-I got this set of 12 wine glasses for under $10 at Bed Bath & Beyond.
+I got a set that is similar to this set of 12 wine glasses at Amazon.
 Since not everyone drinks wine, that quantity was perfect for my crowd.